 Reports should include specific details about what has been observed or discovered.

-Sourcegraph’s Security team will monitor incident and event tickets and shall assign a ticket severity based on the following categories.
+When raising a security incident, Sourcegraph’s security team will assign the incident a severity based on the following categories:

 Issues meeting this severity are simply suspicions or odd behaviors.
 They are not verified and require further investigation.
 There is no clear indicator that systems have tangible risk and do not require emergency response.
 This includes lost/stolen laptop with disk encryption, suspicious emails, outages, strange activity on a laptop, etc.